 The Ph.D.
 Degree has three components:

-The distribution requirement necessitates that a student take at least one course in each of the following areas:
+The distribution requirement for coursework is as follows.
+Students must take at least one course in three of the following areas:

 Of the remaining ten courses, two may be taken in another department, with approval of the Philosophy Department Graduate Studies Committee.